-A third branch in which Independence has been ignored is the theory of fair allocation which is known in particular for the concepts of no-envy and egalitarian-equivalence.
+A third branch in which Independence has been ignored is the theory of fair allocation which is known in particular for the concepts of no-envy and egalitarian-equivalence.39 The former concept requires checking that no individual would rather consume another's bundle.
 The latter relies on the ray utility function in the simple model of distribution of unproduced divisible commodities: an allocation is egalitarian-equivalent if it is efficient and if every individual is indifferent between his bundle at this allocation and a fraction of the reference bundle, this fraction being the same for all individuals.
-It has often been argued that this theory avoids the negative consequences of Arrow's theorem because it only seeks to select a subset of efficient allocations instead of ranking all allocations.
+It has often been argued that the theory of fair allocation avoids the negative consequences of Arrow's theorem because it only seeks to select a subset of efficient allocations instead of ranking all allocations.
 In fact the selection of a subset does define an ordering, albeit a coarse one.
 The true reason for the positive results obtained in the theory of fair allocation is that it is not loaded with Independence.
-Recent developments in the theory of fair allocation have produced fine-grained rankings based on axiomatic characterizations that mimic Arrow's list of axioms except that Independence is dropped or weakened and that additional fairness axioms help define how to compare individual situations.26 One can consider that this branch of the theory of fair allocation gives flesh to the concept of Bergson-Samuelson social welfare function, by determining precisely how to compare individual indifference sets and how much priority to give the worse off.
+Recent developments in the theory of fair allocation have produced fine-grained rankings based on axiomatic characterizations that mimic Arrow's list of axioms except that Independence is dropped or weakened and that additional fairness axioms help define how to compare individual situations - an example is provided in the next subsection.40 One can consider that this branch of the theory of fair allocation gives flesh to the concept of Bergson-Samuelson social welfare function, by determining precisely how to compare individual indifference sets and how much priority to give the worse off.

-4.3 Equivalent incomes
+4.3 Equivalent sets, equivalent incomes

-One limitation of the theory of fair allocation is that, like all branches of economic theory, it works with precise economic models describing specific distributive contexts.
-It is therefore, for the time being, unable to give precise recommendations concerning the problem of devising a reasonable social criterion for a "real-life" context involving divisible and indivisible commodities, private and public goods, marketed and non-marketed goods and activities, production with unequal talents, multiple generations, and so on.
+One feature of the theory of fair allocation is that, like all branches of economic theory, it works with precise economic models describing specific distributive contexts.
+This is helpful and even necessary in order to grasp the specific issues of each allocation problem.
+The downside is that the theory offers many special solutions for particular contexts but is, for the time being, unable to give precise recommendations concerning the problem of devising a reasonable social criterion for a "real-life" context involving divisible and indivisible commodities, private and public goods, marketed and non-marketed goods and activities, production with unequal talents, multiple generations, and so on.